How do you prevent 5 Shades of Grey from killing your efficiency and sometimes your profit?

 Whether it’s the food plant, lamp manufacturer, or toy maker, how many shades of grey you actually need to satisfy every taste and capture every customer is debatable.
 Growing product lines create a logistical yet operational nightmare if not properly planned or controlled.

 However, “The RIGHT customer is always right” trumps all.
 It’s not easy to balance efficiency and customer satisfaction.
-In the name of customer satisfaction, desire to increase market share or simply keeping current customers, companies accepted the fact that introducing new product is an unavoidable business expense.
-Marketing and Sales have no easy task.
+In the name of customer satisfaction, desire to increase market share or simply keeping current customers, companies accepted the fact that introducing a new product is an unavoidable business expense.
+Marketing and Sales have no easy tasks.
 They have to predict economic trends and customer desires, while outperforming the competition.

 Nevertheless, there are ways to minimize the impact of introducing new SKUs on efficiency:

 1. Product Mix Production Optimization Process

 - To minimize the negative impact on production ask yourself: how, when, how much, and what to produce.
 These simple questions have been implemented in many companies and always provide important information.

 - This is a comprehensive study of inventory turnover to determine production runs, MOQ, and product line reviews.